Fear of needles: Vasovagal

 Although most specific phobias stem from the individuals themselves, the most common type of needle phobia, affecting 50% of those afflicted, is an inherited vasovagal reflex reaction.
 Approximately 80% of people with a fear of needles report that a relative within the first degree exhibits the same disorder.

-People who suffer from vasovagal needle phobia fear the sight, thought, or feeling of needles or needle-like objects.
+Vasovagal reactions may be triggered by the sight, thought, or feeling of needles or needle-like objects.
 The physiological changes associated with this type of phobia also include feeling faint, sweating, dizziness, nausea, pallor, tinnitus, panic attacks, and initially high blood pressure and heart rate followed by a plunge in both at the moment of injection.
 The primary symptom of vasovagal fear is vasovagal syncope, or fainting due to a decrease of blood pressure.

 Many people who suffer from fainting during needle procedures report no conscious fear of the needle procedure itself, but a great fear of the vasovagal syncope reaction.
 People become more afraid of the side effects of low blood pressure caused by the idea of a needle.

 A study in the medical journal Circulation concluded that in many patients with this condition (as well as patients with the broader range of blood/injury phobias), an initial episode of vasovagal syncope during a needle procedure may be the primary cause of needle phobia rather than any basic fear of needles.
 These findings reverse the more commonly held beliefs about the cause-and-effect pattern of needle phobics with vasovagal syncope.

 Although most phobias are dangerous to some degree, needle phobia is one of the few that actually kill.
 In cases of severe phobia, the drop in blood pressure caused by the vasovagal shock reflex may cause death.
 In Hamilton's 1995 review article on needle phobia, he was able to document 23 deaths as a direct result of vasovagal shock during a needle procedure.

 The best treatment strategy for this type of needle phobia has historically been desensitization or the progressive exposure of the patient to gradually more frightening stimuli, allowing them to become desensitized to the stimulus that triggers the phobic response.
 In recent years, a technique known as "applied tension" has become increasingly accepted as an often effective means for maintaining blood pressure to avoid the unpleasant, and sometimes dangerous, aspects of the vasovagal reaction.